Bisonai/data-feed-consumer/README.md

 ```

 `PROVIDER` can be set to any JSON-RPC endpoint.
-The list of free available JSON-RPC endpoint can be found in [official Klaytn documentation](https://docs.klaytn.foundation/content/dapp/json-rpc/public-en#testnet-baobab-public-json-rpc-endpoints).
+The list of free available JSON-RPC endpoint can be found in [official Kaia documentation](https://docs.kaia.io/references/public-en/).

 This repository supports connection to wallet either through mnemonic or private key.